hijiangtao/hijiangtao.github.io/_posts/2014-08-29-Dark-Tech-Theme.markdown

 ---
-title: Dark-Tech : A New Hexo Theme
+title: Dark-Tech, A New Hexo Theme
 thread: 143
 date: 2015-08-29 20:00
 categories: Tutorial